rswhiting/rswhiting.github.io/_posts/2019-11-30-psalm-8-son-of-man.md

 > I kept looking in the night visions, And behold, with the clouds of heaven One like a Son of Man was coming, And He came up to the Ancient of Days And was presented before Him.
 And to Him was given dominion, Glory and a kingdom, That all the peoples, nations and men of every language Might serve Him His dominion is an everlasting dominion Which will not pass away; And His kingdom is one Which will not be destroyed.
 Daniel 7.13+

-Then Jesus came along and there were a lot of options for titles: Messiah, Redeemer, Christ, Lord, Son of God, Emmanual, but Jesus defleted most titles (he didn't deny them though) and primarily referred to himself as the Son of Man.
+Then Jesus came along and there were a lot of options for titles: Messiah, Redeemer, Christ, Lord, Son of God, Emmanual, but Jesus deflected most titles (he didn't deny them though) and primarily referred to himself as the Son of Man.

 > "But so that you may know that the Son of Man has authority on earth to forgive sins" Mark 2.10